varnerlab/CHEME-1800-Computing-Book/unit-3-learning/combitorial.md

 ### Genetic algortihms
 Genetic algorithms are heuristic optimization algorithms inspired by natural selection and genetic inheritance.
 Genetic algorithms solve problems by iteratively generating and evaluating a population of candidate solutions, then applying selection, crossover, and mutation operators to evolve the population toward better solutions.
-The algorithm’s performance depends on the population size, selection operators, and genetic operators used, and it can find reasonable solutions quickly in large and complex search spaces.

 Genetic algorithms can handle continuous and discrete search spaces and are often used in complex optimization problems such as scheduling, routing, and machine learning.
+A pseudocode implementation of a genetic algorithm is given in {prf:ref}`algo-genetic-algorithm`:

 ````{prf:algorithm} Genetic Algorithm
 :label: algo-genetic-algorithm